-How to remember or save previous cell value of a changed cell in Excel?
+How to remember or save previous value of a changed cell in Excel?

-Normally, when updating a cell with new content, the previous value will be covered unless undo the operation in Excel.
+Normally, when updating a cell with new content, the previous value is overwritten unless you undo the operation in Excel.
 However, if you want to keep the previous value for comparing with the updated one, saving the previous cell value into another cell or into the cell comment will be a good choice.
 The method in this article will help you to achieve it.

 Save previous cell value with VBA code in Excel